GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 # STM32F103C8T6 (Blue Pill) Bare Metal Repository
   - Basic Repository for understanding the Registers present in Blue Pill Module
   - Created basic source files to use Registers for controlling purpose
+  - `Projects/Template` is the template which can be used as base while creating new project

 ## Repository Structure
-  - BareMetal: Consists of all the Register Address Mapping along with basic functionality Source Code
+  - `BareMetal`: Consists of all the Register Address Mapping along with basic functionality Source Code
-  - Projects: Consists of User Specific Application
+  - `Projects`: Consists of User Specific Application
-  - Reference_Docs: All the Reference Documentation relevant to the topic
+  - `Reference_Docs`: All the Reference Documentation relevant to the topic

-## Make File Basic Commands
+## Makefile Basic Commands
   - `make all`: Compiles all the .c files including "BareMetal" directory
   - `make clean`: Cleans all the extra intermediate files used for compiling including "BareMetal" Directory
   - `make user`: Compiles all the .c files present in the folder